core-wg/resource-directory/draft-ietf-core-resource-directory.md

 # Security policies {#policies}

+The security policies that are applicable to an RD strongly depend on the application, and are not set out normatively here.

+This section provides a list of aspects that applications should consider when describing their use of the RD, without claiming to cover all cases.
+It is using terminology of {{I-D.ietf-ace-oauth-authz}}, in which the RD acts as the Resource Server (RS), and both registrant-eps and lookup clients act as Clients (C) with support from an Authorization Server (AS), without the intention of ruling out other (e.g. certificate / public-key infrastructure (PKI) based) schemes.

+Any, all or none of the below can apply to an application.
+Which are relevant depends on its protection objectives.

+## Endpoint name

+Whenever an RD needs to provide trustworthy results to clients doing endpoint lookup, or resource lookup with filtering on the endpoint name, the RD must ensure the correctness of that data.
+That is, it needs to verify that the registering client is authorized to use the given endpoint name, both on registration and on operations on the registration resource.
+It is immaterial there whether the client is the registrant-ep itself or a CT is doing the registration:
+The RD can not tell, and CT may use authorization credentials authorizing only operations on that particular endpoint name, or a wider range of endpoint names.

+When certificates are used as authorization credentials, the sector(s) and endpoint name(s) can be transported in the subject.
+In an ACE context, those are typically transported in a scope claim.

+## Entered resources

+When lookup clients expect that certain types of links can only originate from certain endpoints, then the RD is required to apply filtering to the links an endpoint may register.

+For example, if clients use an RD to find a server that provides firmware updates, then any registrant that wants to register (or update) links to firmware sources will need to provide suitable credentials to do so, immaterial of its endpoint name.

+Note that the impact of having undesirable links in the RD depends on the application: if the client requires the firmware server to present credentials as a firmware server, a fraudulent link's impact is limited to the client revealing its intention to obtain updates and slowing down the client until it finds a legitimate firmware server;
+if the client accepts any credentials from the server as long as they fit the provided URI, the impact is larger.

+## Link confidentiality

+* lookup client authentication

+* rd authentication

+## Segmentation

+Within a single RD, different security policies can apply.

+One example of this are multi-tenant deployments separated by the sector (d) parameter.
+Some sectors might apply limitations on the enpoint names available, while others use a random identifier approach to endpoint names and place limits on the entered links based on their attributes instead.

+Care must be taken in such setups to determine the applicable access control measures to each operation.
+One easy way to do that is to mandate the use of the sector parameter on all operations, as no credentials are suitable for operations across sector borders anyway.

 The RD provides assistance to applications situated on a selection of nodes to discover endpoints on connected nodes.
 This section discusses different security aspects of accessing the RD.

 The contents of the RD are inserted in two ways: